Q&A with Sean Sherman

 SS: Learning how to make pozole in Mexico.

-• Be more mindful about the process of cooking and eating
+• Be mindful about the process of eating.

 About the Teacher